j-keck/zfs-snap-diff/doc/site/content/docs/install.md

 ## Build from source {#build-from-source}

-You need only [go](https://go-lang.org) to build this project.
+The backend from `zfs-snap-diff` is implemented in [Go](https://golang.org), the frontend in [PureScript](http://purescript.org).

 ### `go` {#go}

+I use [go-bindata](https://github.com/go-bindata/go-bindata) to decode the frontend code and all dependencies to a go source file so you need only the go compiler to compile it yourself.

 The minimum supported go version is `go1.12`.

--   clone this repo: `git clone -b dev https://github.com/j-keck/zfs-snap-diff`
+-   clone this repo: `git clone https://github.com/j-keck/zfs-snap-diff`
--   change to the checkout directory: `cd zfs-snap-diff`
+-   `cd zfs-snap-diff`
 -   build it: `go build -ldflags="-X main.version=$(git describe)" ./cmd/zfs-snap-diff`

 The optional `-ldflags="-X main.version=$(git describe)"` flag updates the `version` string in the binary.